Hello, nurses and support workers - welcome to your future at Leeds and York Partnership NHS Foundation Trust (LYPFT).

 Our vision is to provide outstanding services as an employer of choice, so we hope you’ll choose to work with us.
-One of the many things that makes us attractive to people is the truly diverse range of services we provide.
-There’s too many to list here but you can have a look through them on our website.
+One of the many things that make us attractive to people is the truly diverse range of services we provide.
+We’re a specialist mental health and learning disability trust.
+We’re also a learning and teaching organisation with a solid commitment to research, development and progression.

 Training and Development Opportunities